 Wedding, Food, Commercial, Portrait… can any type of photographer be an event photographer?

-As digital cameras become cheaper and smarter, more and more people are picking up photography which may start as a hobby and progress to part-time or even full time photographer.
+As digital cameras become cheaper and smarter, more and more people are picking up photography which may start as a hobby, a man and a camera can then progress to part-time or even a full time photographer.
 What I’ve noticed however, many photographers are no longer masters of one genre but cover a range.

 What is an event photographer?